Raven-150/Blue95VS/README.md

 - Keep upto date with the main branch
 - Work in more gaming related features such as gamescope session for steam.
+    - Gamescope+Mango Hud: To offer the ability to enter a steam OS like experiance from the desktop.
-    - Gamescope+Mango Hud: (Installed packages however unable to properly test use due to my own hardware limitations at this time)
+      > (Installed packages however unable to properly test use due to my own hardware limitations at this time)
-    -
+    - Dosbox Staging: For close to authentic retro PC gaming
+    - Retrodeck: For Emulation for all classic game systems
+    - Lutris: For additional launchers and non steam games
+    - I hope to somehow add the windows entertainment pack to close out the build
 - Have more optimized installations for programming packages i.e. Not through flatpak
     - VSCodium: (Succsessfully installed natively however method may not be futureproof)
     - Geany: (Completed)